-The oral pleadings stage consists of pleading the case in front of judges during simulated trial rounds against other teams from various universities.
-First the students need to pass the regional round in Germany, and afterwards, if the team wins the regional round, it will then compete in the semi-final/final rounds in The Hague, Netherlands against students from all over Europe.
-The final will be held in the Great Hall of Justice in the Peace Palace in The Hague.
-The preparation for the oral rounds includes video analysis and intensive lan-guage training.
+The oral pleadings stage consists of pleading the case in front of judges during simulated trial rounds against other teams from various European universities.
+First, if applicable, the students are required to participate in a national round in Germany, and afterwards, if the team wins the national round, it will then compete in the semi-final/final rounds in The Hague, Netherlands against students from all over Europe.
+The final is held in the Great Hall of Justice in the Peace Palace in The Hague.
+The preparation for the oral rounds includes video analysis and intensive language training.
 The students will thereby improve their language skills and improve their confidence in presenting.
-In order to achieve this purpose many pleadings will be held in front of professors, lawyers and practitioners.
+In order to achieve this purpose, many pleadings will be held in front of professors, lawyers and practitioners.

-During the complete competition the participating students will be coached by the Institute of Air and Space Law/ Chair for Public Interna-tional Law, European Law and International Economic Law.
+During the complete competition the participating students will be coached by the Institute of Air Law, Space Law and Cyber Law/ Chair for Public International Law, European Law and International Economic Law.

 How do you benefit from the Moot Court?

-Then send your application to the Institute of Air and Space Law including a cover letter, curriculum vitae, evidence of your English skills and your interests in Public International Law and any other relevant information.
+Then send your application to the Institute of Air Law, Space Law and Cyber Law including a cover letter, curriculum vitae, evidence of your English skills and your interests in Public International Law and any other relevant information.
 In depth knowledge of Public International law is not necessary.

 Unfortunately students are not allowed to participate if they already have a Masters degree.